r-dev95/template-tensorflow/docs/source/index.rst

-.. template-tensorflow documentation master file, created by sphinx-quickstart on Sun Oct 20 19:58:36 2024.
+.. tensorflow-template documentation master file, created by sphinx-quickstart on Sun Oct 20 19:58:36 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-template-tensorflow documentation
+tensorflow-template documentation
 =================================

 .. toctree::